 In early summer 2020, Mills students created and installed a sign at the front of the Mills campus demanding justice for George Floyd, Ahmaud Arbery, and Breonna Taylor.
 This activism inspired the College to dedicate space at the campus entrance for public art that expresses our community’s ongoing commitment to gender and racial justice and our solidarity with the national Black Lives Matter Movement.
-We hope this is the first in a series of public art installations created by our community members to bring awareness to and generate conversations about the meaning and importance of social justice.
+We hope this installation created by our community members will bring awareness to and generate conversations about the meaning and importance of social justice.

 The Debut Artwork: Converging Flora

 The first art piece launching the Mills Public Art Initiative in the fall of 2020 is entitled Converging Flora.
 The art is the shared creative work of Cristine Blanco and Yétundé Olagbaju, two graduates of the Mills MFA in Studio Art Program and members of the Class of 2020, which graduated amidst the onset of the COVID-19 pandemic and just weeks prior to George Floyd’s death.